Anki1229/Serverless/README.md

 > Coffee.
 The finest organic suspension ever devised...
 I beat the Borg with it.
 > - Captain Janeway
+>

+Serverless Credentials Plugin

+IMPORTANT NOTE: As pointed out in the AWS documentation for storing sensible information Amazon recommends to use AWS KMS instead of environment variables like this plugin.

+serverless npm version license

 # Structured documents